ShamanSharif/BloodBankCLI/README.md

 - [X] Pathologist Panel
 - [X] Nurse Panel

+It also has a Master Admin Panel to Add Admin and Reset Data.

 ### What can you do with program

 ### Students are on this Project
-- Ashrifa Ashrab Joya
+- Ashrifa Ashrab Joya - Tester
-- Savrin Sharif
+- Savrin Sharif - Tester
-- Shaman Sharif
+- Shaman Sharif - Programmer
-- Tanjina Akter Sumi
+- Tanjina Akter Sumi - Tester